 Safe extraction of welding fumes at the source of the weld gun

-The RoboVent Extractor reduces the welder’s exposure to welding fumes by 90-95%.
+The RoboVent Extractor reduces the welder’s exposure to welding fumes by up to 95%.

 Welding fumes are a health hazard, and welders who inhale too many fumes run a higher risk of developing asthma, bronchitis, COPD and cardiovascular disorders.
 As a result, the U.S. and other international regulatory agencies are moving to more stringent thresholds for weld fume exposures.